mciepluc/apbi2c_cocotb_example/README.md

 * cocotb documentation http://cocotb.readthedocs.org
 * Freecores repository http://freecores.github.io

+This testbench is used as an example in the [Article published in Jorunal of Electronic Testing](https://link.springer.com/article/10.1007/s10836-019-05777-0).

 The testbench contains all important parts of an advanced verification environment:
 * external interface agents (for APB and I2C, in files ``apb.py`` and ``i2c.py``),
 * functional coverage as a verification plan (``coverage.py``),